-- In this practice we will use the file sed_ex02.txt. - Make the following changes to the text file using sed commands: - cp sed_ex02.txt tmp.txt create a copy of the file to work on. - Replace all instances of "vegetables" with "vim" - Delete the 1st line of the file. - Delete the now 2nd line of the file. - Delete the now fourth line of the file. - Print lines 1 to 4 and save to a file output.txt. - Examine the contents of output.txt awk is used to search files for lines (or other units of text) that contain certain patterns and then do something (print, manipulate, etc).
+- In this practice we will use the file example.txt. - Make the following changes to the text file using sed commands: - cp example.txt tmp.txt create a copy of the file on which to work. - Replace all instances of "vegetables" with "vim". - Delete the 1st line of the file. - Delete the now 2nd line of the file. - Delete the now fourth line of the file. - Print lines 1 to 4 and save to a file output.txt. - Examine the contents of output.txt awk is used to search files for lines (or other units of text) that contain certain patterns and then do something (print, manipulate, etc).